GarwelGarwel/KerbalHealth/README.md

 - Panic Attack: when your kerbal's is on a mission, he/she may epxerience a panic attack and become uncontrollable for up to 3 hours.
 This event's probability depends on the kerbal's health (the lower, the more likely) and courage (the lower, again, the more likely) of the kerbal, the maximum average frequency is once per 100 days.

 - Accident: your kerbals loses a random percentage of their current health (20 to 50%).
-It happens very rarely (every 1,000 days on average), but becomes an important factor for very long missions.
+This event's chance depends on kerbal's stupidity, but generally happens very rarely (every 1,000 days on average with 50% stupidity).
+However, it can become an important factor for very long missions.

 **Requirements**